gorango/flowcraft/examples/4_research/README.md

     npm start -- "Who won the Nobel Prize in Physics 2024?"
     ```

+ ## Security Note

+ This example uses `UnsafeEvaluator` in the runtime configuration because it requires complex expression evaluation for the loop condition (`loop_count < 2 && last_action !== 'answer'`).
+The `UnsafeEvaluator` allows JavaScript expressions but poses security risks if used with untrusted input.

+ For production use, consider implementing a custom evaluator using a sandboxed library like `jsep` for safer expression evaluation.

  ## How It Works

  The agent uses a graph structure with a decision loop:

 ```mermaid
 graph TD